dysmento/raterecords/README.md

       "src/test/resources/pipeDelimited.txt"        \
       "src/test/resources/spaceDelimited.txt"

+It's expecting three arguments, each a path to an input file.
+If any of the files doesn't exist, you'll see a `FileNotFoundException`.

 ## Code Coverage
 We use [JaCoCo](https://www.jacoco.org/jacoco/) to generate a test code coverage report.
 This will be done automatically when the tests are run.
 To see the report in your browser, open `target/site/jacoco/index.html`